karlpokus/todoris/README.md

 # doris
-Edit todos in the README from the cli
+Edit todos in the README from the cli.
+Work in progress!